kaleidoescape/kaleidoescape.github.io/_posts/2019-11-23-decorated-plugins.md

 {% endraw %}
 {% endhighlight %}

 For this, we need to create a slightly more complicated decorator.
 The problem is that we can't pass in both the decorated object and the extra decorator arguments, such as `name`, to decorators using the `@` syntax.
 The reason for this has to do with the [implementation of decorators](https://www.artima.com/weblogs/viewpost.jsp?thread=240845#decorators-with-arguments) themselves.
-Decorators are a class that take an callable in their `__init__` constructor, and invoke the callable in their own `__call__` method.
+Decorators are a class that take a callable in their `__init__` constructor, and invoke the callable in their own `__call__` method.
 If we give arguments to the constructor, the callable doesn't get correctly passed in.

 We can still use python's decorators, we just have to be a little trickier with them.
 In this case, we are going to add an [inner function](https://realpython.com/inner-functions-what-are-they-good-for/) to `register_plugin`.
 The outer function will now accept the single argument of `name`, while the inner function will wrap the `Plugin`, and return a modified version of it.
-Essentially, the inner function is the decorator, and the outer function is just a wrapper around that decorator.
+Essentially, the inner function is the decorator wrapping the callable, and the outer function is another wrapper around that decorator.

 {% highlight python %}
 {% raw %}